christofferholmstedt/vn-sdm/README.md

 concepts and to develop a better understanding of how to make join and discovery mechanisms operate in embedded systems.

+The Virtual Network Protocol - SDM derivates begins with the released SDM version 1.10.3a.

 Project source and information is on GitHub http://virtual-network.github.io/vn-sdm